kumahq/kuma/docs/madr/decisions/007-mesh-traffic-permission.md

 ```
 Set this policy as "rules" into NetworkFilter.

 4. Shadow rules.
-Take only rules that have "DENY_WITH_SHADOW_ALLOW":
+Take only rules that have "ALLOW_WITH_SHADOW_DENY"

 ```yaml
 rules: